What's Happening in Pound Ridge?

 We're passionate about Pound Ridge history and strive to recreate meaningful slices of our own history every year.
 Here are some of our present and past endeavors.

 The exhibit highlighted Hiram Halle’s pivotal role in the development of Pound Ridge and its historical hamlet.
 Various aspects of Halle’s life were covered, including his many and notable accomplishments as an American businessman, humanitarian, inventor, philanthropist and arts collector.
-The exhibit was filled with photos, memorabilia, video and antiques that brought to life the legacy of Hiram Halle.
-The exhibit ran from May through November 2015.

 2016 was the Pound Ridge Garden Club’s 75th anniversary.
 The exhibit that year honored their work and contribution to the Pound Ridge community from the time of their inception in 1941 when they joined the Federated Garden Clubs of New York State, Inc. and held their first show, “Victory Garden Harvest”, to the annual shows thereafter, as well as their civic projects.